epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-bugfixing/order-repository/java/README.md

 - Open the OrderRepository class
 - Type in the chat window:

-> Rewrite the findOrders method to fix the bug
+> Rewrite the findOrdersByStatusAndCustomerAndCostRangeAndDateRange method to fix the bug

-- Change the findOrders method to the suggested method
+- Change the findOrdersByStatusAndCustomerAndCostRangeAndDateRange method to the suggested method

 </details>